Rosanne Cash: 1995–present: New York, new albums and books

 In 2006, Cash released Black Cadillac, an album marking the losses of both her stepmother June, and father Johnny, who both died in 2003.
 Her mother, Vivian Cash Distin, died in 2005 as Rosanne finished the album.
 The album was critically praised, and named to the Top 10 lists of The New York Times, Billboard, PopMatters, NPR and other general interest and music publications.
 The album was nominated for a 2006 Grammy Award for Best Contemporary Folk/Americana Album.

 Cash toured extensively in support of the album.
 She created a multimedia performance, with video, imagery and narration drawn from the songs and from her family history.
 In 2006, a short documentary by filmmaker Steve Lippman, "Mariners and Musicians", based on the album and interviews with Cash, premiered at the Tribeca Film Festival and was screened at festivals worldwide.

 Cash's music was also featured prominently in an American Masters biography of photographer Annie Leibovitz.
 She had photographed Cash and her family numerous times.

 In late 2007, Cash underwent brain surgery for a rare condition (Chiari I malformation) and was forced to cancel her remaining concert dates.
 After a successful recovery, she resumed writing and live appearances.
 In 2008 she wrote for Measure for Measure, the songwriters' column in The New York Times; recorded with Kris Kristofferson and Elvis Costello, and appeared on Costello's TV series Spectacle.

-Cash released her next studio album, entitled The List, on October 6, 2009.
+Cash released her next studio album, titled The List, on October 6, 2009.
 The album is based on a list of 100 greatest country and American songs that Johnny Cash gave her when she was 18.
 Cash picked 12 songs out of the 100 for the album.
 The album features vocal duets with Bruce Springsteen, Elvis Costello, Jeff Tweedy, and Rufus Wainwright.
 An iTunes Store-only 13th song features a duet with Neko Case.
 On September 9, 2010, the Americana Music Association named The List the Album of the Year.

 In addition to her own recordings, Cash has made guest appearances on albums by Jeff Bridges, Rodney Crowell, Guy Clark, Vince Gill, Lyle Lovett, Mary Chapin Carpenter, Marc Cohn, The Chieftains, John Stewart, Willy Mason, Mike Doughty, Black 47 and others, as well as children's albums by Larry Kirwan, Tom Chapin, and Dan Zanes and Friends.
 She has also appeared on tribute albums to The Band, Johnny Cash, Bob Dylan, Woody Guthrie, Jimi Hendrix, John Hiatt, Kris Kristofferson, Laura Nyro, Yoko Ono, Doc Pomus, and Tammy Wynette.

 Cash wrote Composed: A Memoir (2010), "a pointillistic memoir about growing up with and without her father, and about how she slid out from under his shadow to become a gifted artist in her own right."
-It became a New York Times Bestseller.
+It became a New York Times bestseller.

 In November 2011, Cash performed with the Minnesota Orchestra.
 In preparation for the event, she worked with composer Stephen Barber to orchestrate nine of her songs.